How much is a Mini Lease?

 The Mini Convertible Cooper Sport II is another from the range which has undergone a facelift and has received praise from almost every sector of the automobile industry.
 To buy one outright would set you back over £23,000, but with a Leasing Options package you’d pay under £250 every month.

-With BMW’s usual style and class added to the interior, there isn’t much competition for this compact convertible.
+With BMW’s usual style and class added to the interior, there isn’t much competition for the Mini Convertible.
 Like the Cooper Classic II it features a 1.499, three-cylinder petrol engine and also comes with a 6-speed manual transmission gearbox.
 The engine is generally viewed by industry insiders as being one of the best in its class due to its smooth, effortless ride.

 In addition, it has a top speed limit of 128mph, plus CO2 emissions stand at 130g/km.
 The car can also get through just under 50 miles to the gallon, while the fuel tank holds a respectable 40 litres.